kylealwyn/stox-cli/README.md

   Commands:

-    now <ticker>        Fetches a stocks current performance on the day headlines <ticker>  Fetches the lastest headlines for a ticker trending            Fetches a list of trending tickers from StockTwits
+    now <ticker>           Fetches a stock's current performance on the day fundamentals <ticker>  Fetches a stock's fundamentals
+    headlines <ticker>     Fetches a stock's latest headlines trending               Fetches a list of trending tickers from StockTwits
 ```